April 26, 2023

 worker performing field repair maintenance

 This can result in significant resources being spent without achieving the desired outcome, leading to decreased efficiency, increased costs, and lower equipment reliability.
-To ensure the success of predictive maintenance, it is important to have access to accurate, contextualized, and trustworthy data, as well as to have integrated systems in place.
+To ensure the success of predictive maintenance, it is important to have access to accurate, contextualized, and trustworthy data, as well as a human perspective to leverage those data.

 How integrating systems can enable a new perspective for predictive maintenance

-Businesses must look forward to implementing digital systems that can connect each part of the operation and maintenance process.
-This will allow them to streamline their processes and gain a comprehensive view of their equipment’s health.
+Businesses must look forward to implementing digital systems that can connect each part of the operation and maintenance stages.
+This allows them to streamline interventions and gain a comprehensive view of their equipment’s health.
+When systems are integrated, data can flow easily across the organization, speeding up processes and improving communication.

-By having a single, integrated system, companies can access accurate and trustworthy data quickly and easily, which will help them make informed decisions about when and how to perform maintenance without any unnecessary overlapping.
+By having a single, integrated system, companies can access accurate and trustworthy data quickly and easily.
+This will help them make informed decisions about when and how to perform maintenance without any unnecessary overlapping.
+In this sense, integrating applications can help businesses avoid the pitfalls of unreliable and inefficient maintenance practices.

 Conclusion